kommander/aden/README.md

-# Aden
+# :seedling: Aden
-Automation for the Web.
+> Automated Server for the Web.

+Aden lets you create static or dynamic sites using a framework of your choice (like React, Inferno, Angular, Vue).

 Aden integrates [Webpack](https://github.com/webpack/webpack),
 [Babel](https://babeljs.io) and